jfraire/jfraire.github.io/posts/phenakistiscope-an-early-animation-toy.rst

 About this series
 -----------------

-This is the first article about the phenakistiscope.
+This is the first article about the `phenakistiscope </categories/phenakistiscope>`_.
 In this short series, I describe some of the ideas used to animate the disks.
 At the end I will include a post about a circuit that animates the disks using LEDs and a servomotor.

 The image used above can be found in `the library of congress of the United States <http://loc.gov/pictures/resource/ppmsca.05947/>`_ and it is in the public domain.